 You must be a member of the BSFA in order to take part in award nominations and voting.
 If you are not currently a member, you can join here.

 The awards are fan awards and we do not accept publisher submissions.
 More generally, you may not nominate or vote for your own work.
-This includes work for which you were the author, artist, editor, publisher, agent, or otherwise directy involved in creation/publication.
-Nominations/votes for your own work will be discarded during counting.
+Personal connections to the work are perfectly okay, but you can’t nominate something you directly helped to create, or have a direct professional interest in promoting, e.g. as author, artist, editor, publisher, agent, or publicist.
+Nominations / votes like these will be discarded during counting, at the Awards Administrator’s discretion.

 There are three rounds: longlist, shortlist, final vote.